Decoding the Appraisal Process

 To learn more about appraising, click here to see a short video or call us today to talk about your specific property.

-After the inspection, an appraiser uses two or three approaches to determining the value of the property: a sales comparison, a replacement cost calculation, and an income approach when rental properties are prevalent.
+Back at the office, an appraiser uses two or three approaches to determining the value of the property: paired sales analysis and, in the case of a rental property, an income approach.

 Cost Approach

-• If, for example, the comparable has a storm shelter and the subject doesn't, the appraiser may subtract the value of a storm shelter from the sales price of the comparable.
+• For example, if the comparable has a fireplace and the subject doesn't, the appraiser may deduct the value of a fireplace from the sales price of the comparable.

-• However, in the case where the subject has something such as an extra half bath that a comparable doesn't have, the appraiser might add the value of that bath to the comparable property.
+• If the subject property has an extra half-bathroom and the comparable does not, the appraiser might add an amount to the comparable property.

 Valuation Using the Income Approach